Wayfarer-Labs/owl-control/README.md

 ## About

-We carefully log keyboard, mouse and gamepad inputs sent directly to the game being played into a local file synced to a small video of the game.
+We carefully log keyboard, mouse and gamepad inputs from the active game to a file synced with a mini video of game.
 No other windows or control input is recorded.
 Any other window or input - including any microphone or camera - is not captured.

 OWL Control is fully open-source, so anyone can verify its inner workings by reading the code or feeding this page's link to your favorite AI language model.
 The software is developed and enriched by a vibrant [community on Discord](https://discord.gg/ZgCWTGYf4E), and anyone is allowed to [contribute to the project](./CONTRIBUTING.md)